code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/facilitator.md

  <summary>**Who can participate?**</summary>
   <p>

 The Facilitator Development Program application is open to anyone who is interested in developing leadership and facilitation capacity in the CS education space.
-Preference will be given to applicants who meet or exceed our desired qualifications below, and priority will be given to applicants who live in a region where Code.org has a [Regional Partner](/educate/regional-partner/partners).
+Preference will be given to applicants who meet or exceed our desired qualifications below, and priority will be given to applicants who live in a region where Code.org has a [Regional Partner](/educate/regional-partner/partners) or in areas where we are considering future partnerships.
 </p>
 </details>